 A 2015 study found that women who used the peanut ball versus those who did not demonstrate shorter first-stage labor by 29 min and second-stage labor by 11 min.
 “Position changes during first and second stages of labor may provide many benefits for the patient including pain relief, maximizing blood flow, decreasing the length of labor, and enhancing satisfaction with their birth experience” (Priddis, Dahle, & Schmied, 2012).
 You can compare this to not being able to freely move and change positions or having to lay in a supine position causing increased labor times (Culter, 2012).
 Being able to move freely and change positions during your labor experience may decrease pain, encourage stronger uterine contractions, and enable the baby to properly descend into the birth canal.
 All of these decrease the chances of cesarean section (Zwelling, 2010).

-Cesarean surgery is often perceived as benign, but the surgery can place the woman at an increased risk of infection, hemorrhage, damage to abdominal and urinary tract organs, longer recovery, and complications from anesthesia (Tussey, C. M) The most common cause of cesarean is labor stalling or not progressing.
-Yet, utilizing birth ball and peanut balls during labor can encourage labor progression (Gau, Chang, Tian, & Lin, 2011; Johnston, 1997; Zwelling, 2010).
+Cesarean surgery is often perceived as benign, but the surgery can place the parent at an increased risk of infection, hemorrhage, damage to abdominal and urinary tract organs, longer recovery, and complications from anesthesia (Tussey, C. M).
+The most common cause of cesarean is labor stalling or not progressing.
+Yet, utilizing a birth ball and peanut balls during labor can encourage labor progression (Gau, Chang, Tian, & Lin, 2011; Johnston, 1997; Zwelling, 2010).
 This is because peanut balls and birth calls assist in “spinal flexion, increasing the uterospinal angle, and increasing the pelvic diameters to facilitate occiput posterior rotation (Zwelling, 2010), which results in a widened pelvic outlet.
 In general, exercise/birthing balls widen the pelvic inlet and outlet dimensions”.

 To learn more about Jenni, please click here.